If you feel unsafe for any reason, please call 911 or your local emergency number.

 It is a call to strengthen the ground beneath self-trust.

-Self-trust then becomes something earned through coherence — not asserted through intensity.
+Self-trust then becomes something built through consistency — not asserted through intensity.

 “Trust yourself” was never wrong.